Tour of the Matterhorn South

 Breakfasts are included each day.
 Breakfast in the hotels is a buffet selection with lots of sweet treats like pastries, homemade jams fruit and cereals.
 Savoury tastes are also catered for with bread, cheese, ham and eggs are usually available.

-Dinner is included at each overnight location with the exception of Zermatt.
-Dinner in the mountain hotels and huts tend to be a convivial affair, and you will be seated with the other guests.
+Dinner is included in most of the overnight locations, except Zermatt and Breuil Cervinia.
+Dinner in the mountain hotels and huts tends to be a friendly affair, and you will be seated with the other guests.
 Meal times are a real highlight, and you can enjoy the company of people from all over the world while you dine on good honest home-cooked food.
-Dinner is typically soup with bread, a main course consisting of meat and rice or pasta, a side salad or vegetables, followed by dessert or cheese.
+Dinner is typically soup with bread, a main course consisting of meat and rice or pasta, a side salad or vegetables, and dessert or cheese.
 If you have any dietary requirements, please tell us upon booking and we can arrange this with the huts.

-In Zermatt, dinner is not included so you are free to choose from the available options.
-Dining options in Zermatt are plentiful and you will be spoilt for choice.
-Swiss specialities are mostly based on cheese and potatoes, such as raclette and potato roesti.
+Dinner is not included in Zermatt, so you are free to choose from the available options.
+Dining options are plentiful, and you will be spoilt for choice.
+Swiss specialities are mostly based on cheese and potatoes, such as raclette and potato rosti.
 Zermatt also has many fine-dining and haute cuisine choices, should you want to treat yourself at the end of your trek!

-- 5 Nights in 3* hotels, 3 nights in mountain hotels and 2 nights in mixed sex dorms in mountain huts
+- 4 nights in 3* hotels and 1 night in mixed sex dorms in a mountain hut

 - 5 Breakfasts